 Homintern: How Gay Culture Liberated the Modern World

-Gregory Woods, Homintern: How Gay Culture Liberated the Modern World (London and New Haven: Yale University Press, 2016)
+Gregory Woods, Homintern: How Gay Culture Liberated the Modern World (London and New Haven: Yale University Press, 2016).
+Revised second edition, 2017.

 In a hugely ambitious study which crosses continents, languages, and almost a century, Gregory Woods identifies the ways in which homosexuality has helped shape Western culture.
 Extending from the trials of Oscar Wilde to the gay liberation era, this book examines a period in which increased visibility made acceptance of homosexuality one of the measures of modernity.
 Woods shines a revealing light on the diverse, informal networks of gay people in the arts and other creative fields.
 Uneasily called ‘the Homintern’ (an echo of Lenin’s ‘Comintern’) by those suspicious of an international homosexual conspiracy, such networks connected gay writers, actors, artists, musicians, dancers, film-makers, politicians, and spies.
 While providing some defence against dominant heterosexual exclusion, the grouping brought solidarity, celebrated talent, and, in doing so, invigorated the majority culture.